 Forever in Foster – Forever in Our Hearts

 Many of you don’t see what goes on behind the scenes at Speaking of Dogs Rescue, particularly with regards to the senior dogs in our care.
 As some of you know, our rescue focuses on compassionate care for senior dogs.
 When these beloved dogs come into our rescue, they often have needs that are beyond the scope of adoption.
 Still others are up for adoption for months without finding a forever home, and they eventually become attached to their foster parents.
 At that point we often feel that it is not in the best interest of the dog to be uprooted and put into a new home, given their age.
-And so, we keep some of our senior dogs in our Forever in Foster program, which has been running for over six years and has seen many dogs live out their last chapter in a loving, caring foster home, cherished until they cross over to the Rainbow Bridge.
+And so, we keep some of our senior dogs in our Forever in Foster program, which has been running for over ten years and has seen many dogs live out their last chapter in a loving, caring foster home, cherished until they cross over to the Rainbow Bridge.
 Speaking of Dogs Rescue cares for these dogs financially for the rest of their lives, covering their vetting, food, and grooming costs.

 We have had some exceptional challenges in terms of health-care costs, but we cannot let these dogs down.
 If you would like to make a donation to our Forever in Foster program and help us continue to give our senior dogs the care they deserve, please visit Canada Helps.
 You will immediately receive a tax receipt, and all funds will go toward Speaking of Dogs Rescue.
 Consider a monthly donation to enable us to continuously assist dogs in need.

 We salute our Forever Foster parents and the dogs who are being embraced by the commitment and love of these special volunteers.
 As well, our fundraising volunteers are an incredible group of doggone dedicated folks, and without their help we would not be able to assist the many dogs who have blessed our lives and touched our hearts.